tristanp299/quantum_scanner/README.md

 - Identifying outdated service versions with known vulnerabilities.
 - Checking for common misconfigurations in detected services.
 - Looking for weak encryption or security implementations.

+### ML-based Service Identification

+The Quantum Scanner includes an advanced ML-based service identification system that can accurately identify services even when traditional banner grabbing methods are unreliable or inconclusive.

+#### Core Capabilities:
+- **Service Fingerprinting:** Analyzes service responses using multiple feature vectors rather than simple string matching.
+- **Version Extraction:** Uses specialized patterns to extract version information from identified services.
+- **Binary Protocol Analysis:** Can identify services using binary (non-text) protocols by analyzing response patterns.

+#### Key Features:
+- **Feature Vector Analysis:** Extracts dozens of features from service responses including character distributions, entropy, structural elements, and protocol indicators.
+- **Port-Context Awareness:** Incorporates port information to improve classification accuracy.
+- **Temporal Analysis:** Analyzes response timing characteristics which can help identify certain services.

+#### When to Use:
+- When services don't provide clear identification strings in banners
+- For ambiguous or custom services that don't follow standard protocols
+- When service banners have been deliberately modified to conceal the actual service

+ML-based service identification is enabled by default (`--ml-ident`) and integrates seamlessly with the scanner's other service detection methods.

 ## License